hyperledger/fabric/docs/source/membership/membership.md

 channel and to define the permissions over a particular node (who has the ability to install chaincode on a peer, for example).

-#### Organization MSPs

-**Every organization participating in a channel must have an MSP defined for it**.
-In fact, it is recommended that there is a one-to-one mapping between organizations and MSPs.
-If all network members are in part of a single organization or MSP, data privacy is sacrificed.
-Multiple organization facilitate privacy and if more granularity is needed within an organization, the organization can be divided in organization units (OUs).
-More on this later.

-**The organization MSP identifies the organization admins**.
-The org admin (identified in the MSP) has the right to act on behalf of the org.
-But the organization itself can have a limited set of permissions outlined in the channel MSP.

 #### Channel MSPs

 In contrast, **channel MSPs define administrative and participatory rights at the